Ensemble Value Functions for Efficient Exploration in Multi-Agent Reinforcement Learning: Ensemble Value Functions for Multi-Agent Exploration

-The aggregation of QMIX is able to represent a wider set of centralised value functions, but VDN has been shown to be more sample efficient in tasks which do not seem to require a non-linear aggregation for effective cooperation~\citep{papoudakis2021benchmarking}.
-Therefore, we consider both the extension of VDN and QMIX with EMAX.

-\textbf{Exploration policy:} In cooperative MARL, agents should focus their exploration on actions and parts of the state space which require cooperation to achieve high rewards.
-To incentivise such exploration with ensemble value functions, agent $i$ follows a UCB policy akin to SUNRISE~\citep{lee2021sunrise} and MeanQ~\citep{liang2022reducing}

-with uncertainty weighting hyperparameter $\beta > 0$ chosen in consideration of the scale of rewards and the amount of exploration required for a task.
-This exploration strategy, in contrast to common random exploration for value-based MARL such as $\epsilon$-greedy policies, uses uncertainty over value estimates, given by the disagreement of value estimates across the ensemble, to guide exploration.
-Value estimates in parts of the environment which require no or limited exploration across agents will quickly converge, leading to low disagreement in ensemble value functions and hence less exploration.
-In contrast, value estimates in parts of the environment which require cooperation will experience large disagreement due to agents often failing to cooperate and thereby experiencing highly varying rewards.
-This leads to UCB with ensemble value functions focusing its exploration on parts of the environments which are most interesting for exploration.
-We empirically demonstrate these benefits in \Cref{sec:tabular_experiments}.

-\textbf{Evaluation policy:} When evaluating agents, value-based MARL algorithms typically follow the greedy policy with respect to their value function.
-With EMAX, agent $i$ selects its action during evaluation using a majority vote across the greedy actions of all models in its ensemble
+\textbf{Evaluation policy:} Value-based MARL algorithms typically exploit using the greedy policy with respect to their value function.
+In EMAX, agent $i$ selects its action during evaluation using a majority vote across the greedy actions of all models in its ensemble~\citep{osband2016deep}:

-with indicator function $1_{\mathcal{A}opt_i^k}$ for the greedy action of $Q^k_i$.
+with indicator function $[1]_{\mathcal{A}_{\text{opt},i}^k}(a) = 1$ for the greedy action(s) of the $k$-th value function of agent $i$ and $0$ otherwise.
 Such a policy decreases the likelihood of taking poor actions because any individual value function preferring a poor action due to errors in value estimates does not impact the action selection as long as the majority of models agree on the optimal action.
-We empirically study this effect in \Cref{app:eval_policy_robustness}.
+We empirically demonstrate the benefits of such an evaluation policy in \Cref{sec:emax:analysis}.

-\textbf{Ensemble diversity:} All aforementioned ensemble value function techniques rely on value functions within the ensemble staying sufficiently diverse, in particular early in training.
-Similar to MeanQ~\citep{liang2022reducing}, we apply three ideas to ensure diversity: (1) Ensemble models are separately and randomly initialised.
-(2) Each model is trained on bootstrapped samples of the entire experience collected.
-(3) We sample separate batches of experience from the replay buffer to train each model in the ensemble.
+\textbf{Ensemble value functions:} All aforementioned techniques rely on value functions within the ensemble to be sufficiently diverse early in training.
+To ensure such diversity, we employ three techniques: (1) Ensemble models share no parameters and are randomly initialised.
+(2) Each model in the ensemble is trained on separately sampled batches of experiences~\citep{liang2022reducing}.
+(3) Each model is trained on bootstrapped samples of the entire experience collected~\citep{osband2016deep}.
+We provide more details on the bootstrapping procedure in \Cref{app:sec:emax:bootstrapped_sampling}.